-Every culture that eats meat makes meatballs, and Greek meatballs are some of the best.
+Every culture that eats meat makes meatballs, and keftedes, Greek meatballs, are some of the best.

 But these are not traditional Italian meatballs.
 They are Greek meatballs, and there is a difference, as you will soon see.
-And, since I no longer buy meat, these meatballs are made from venison.
-Pork, lamb, chicken or really any ground meat will work fine.
+I make my keftedes with venison, but pork, lamb, beef or really any ground meat will work fine.

 What makes these Greek?
-They use bulgur wheat instead of bread.
+I use bulgur wheat instead of bread.
 If you’ve ever had tabbouleh, you’ve had bulgur.
 I like bulgur, its coarse earthiness compliments the venison.
 Using it changes the texture of the meatballs, making them firmer and a little meatier-tasting than those with bread.
 No bulgur on hand?
-OK, use bread crumbs.
+Use breadcrumbs.

-Traditionally these Greek meatballs are golfball-sized, more or less.
-It is a good size, big enough to retain moisture, and you get to cut the ball with your fork, making sure every freshly cut side gets anointed with the tomato sauce that must accompany this dish.
+Traditionally these Greek meatballs are walnut-sized, more or less.
+It is a good size, big enough to retain moisture, and you get to cut the ball with your fork, making sure every freshly cut side gets anointed with the tomato sauce that accompanies this dish.

 Are they are light as a perfect Italian meatball?
 No, but they are not supposed to be.
 These are substantial meatballs, flavored with lots of garlic, parsley and oregano.
 Mint is an excellent substitution for the oregano if you prefer.

 If you want to make your traditional tomato sauce more Hellenic, try adding sweet wine and cinnamon, and grate some mizithra cheese on it instead of parmesan or pecorino.
 Kali Orexi!
 You can also serve Greek meatballs with a tzatziki sauce.